Skip to main content

 getJSExceptionHandler()

-Returns the currently set global JavaScript exception handler.
+Returns the currently registered JavaScript exception handler.

 Returns: JSExceptionHandler